A Human Development Framework for CO2 Reductions: Introduction

-We estimate future \cotwo{} emissions based on the empirical relationship between HDI and \cotwo{} per capita emissions (see METHODS SUMMARY Section).
-The HDI is used as a summary measure reflecting the achievement of a country in three basic dimensions of human development: long healthy life, knowledge, and decent living standards.
-These dimensions are assessed based on the following indicators: life expectancy at birth, literacy rate of adults, gross enrolment rate, and gross domestic product per capita at purchasing power parity \cite{UNDP2008}.
-Despite being criticised, for example for treating income, health, and education as substitutes \cite{Neumayer2001}, the HDI has an unquestionable role in raising the political profile of general health and educational policies \cite{Atkinson1997}.
-In addition, it has been consistently used by the United Nations Development Programme (UNDP) as a reference index to measure and compare social and economic development within and between countries across time.
+In order to tackle above mentioned challenges, the CO$_2$ allocation and reduction approach here outlined contrasts from existing ones \cite{WBGU2006,Broecker2007,Baer2008} by relying on the Human Development Index (HDI) \cite{UNDP2008} as a summary measure reflecting the achievement of a country in three basic dimensions of human development: a long healthy life, access to knowledge, and decent living standards.
+These dimensions are assessed based on the following indicators: life expectancy at birth, literacy rate of adults, gross enrollment rate, and gross domestic product per capita at purchasing power parity \cite{UNDP2008}.
+Despite some criticism -- for example treating income, health, and education as substitutes \cite{Neumayer2001} -- the HDI has been consistently used by the United Nations Development Programme (UNDP) as a reference metric to compare social and economic development within and between countries across time.
+Furthermore, the HDI has been reported to play an important role in raising the political profile of general health and educational policies \cite{Atkinson1997}, to be an indicator of a country's exposure to climate-related extremes \cite{Patt2010} and its dimensions determinants of vulnerability and adaptive capacity at national level \cite{Brooks2005}.